ISSOtm/issotm.github.io/_pages/bgb.md

 [BGB](http://bgb.bircd.org) is a great Game Boy / Game Boy Color emulator by beware.
 It's very useful, but sometimes, it's a bit obtuse; and there are some functionalities which are undocumented.
 Here's a collection of protips you should definitely know about when using BGB.
 And use BGB you must!

+(If any of these tricks doesn't work, or you've found your own, you can [open an issue](https://github.com/ISSOtm/issotm.github.io/issues), [send a PR](https://github.com/ISSOtm/issotm.github.io) or just [reach out to me](mailto:eldredhabert0@gmail.com).)

 ## First thing to do